Japanese plum very valuable for its high frost resistance and very good resistance to fungal diseases.

 Blossom: moderately late, cross-pollinate.
 Suitable pollinator is another Japanese plum, e.g. Black Amber or Vanier.

 Fruit: large, round, pink-purple to dark purple peel.
 Suitable for fresh consumption and processing.

 Taste: very good, full, harmonious, rather sweet than sour

 Harvest season: mid-August

-Yeald: high, stable and regular.
-Yield occurs in the 3rd - 4th year after planting.
+Yield: high, stable and regular.
+Yield onset in the 3rd - 4th year after planting.

-Special notes: especially suitable for gardeners for rich fertility, high yields, high frost hardiness and good taste
+Usage: particularly suitable for gardeners due to high yields, high frost resistance and good taste properties

 |Details and Specifications|